jacintak/jacintak.github.io/README.md

 ***

 # About me
 I'm a environmental physiologist with an interest in how species are adapted to and respond to their physical environment.
-I look at these questions using field, experimental and computational modelling approaches, preferably within a theroteical framework.
+I look at these questions using field, experimental and computational modelling approaches within a theroteical framework.

 ### Note April 2019
 **My repositories are not public yet.
 I intend to make them public and to provide documentation of the files with explanations of the decision making process as the data gets published.** As more of my work gets published, I may add more detailed documentation to supplement the publications.